Temporal Complexity and Self-Organization in an Exponential Dense Associative Memory Model: Results

 Figure \ref{fig:Autocorrelation_Coincidences_IETs} compares the coincidence events of the SEDAM models with $K=1$ (top panels) and $K=100$ (bottom panels).
 The $K=1$ model has no time correlation at all $p$ and, lacking any self-organizing capacity, can be depicted as a pure white noise.
-Conversely, for $K=100$, an onset noise intensity value $p=p_c=0.29$ is observed, wherein the autocorrelation exhibits a significantly slower decay ((bottom middle panel).
-It is interesting to note that the subcritical phase (bottom left panel) of the $K=100$ model is similar to the $K=1$ case (all top panels), while the supercritical phase (bottom right panel) is characterized by a correlation different from zero, which is however, still significantly lower than that of the critical phase.
+Conversely, for $K=100$, an onset noise intensity value $p=p_c=0.29$ is observed, wherein the autocorrelation exhibits a significantly slower decay (bottom middle panel).
+The onset noise intensity value $p_c$ marks the transition to the critical region.\\ It is interesting to note that the sub-critical phase (bottom left panel) of the $K=100$ model is similar to the $K=1$ case (all top panels), while the super-critical phase (bottom right panel) is characterized by a correlation different from zero, which is however, still significantly lower than that of the critical phase.

 Similar behaviors are found for the autocorrelation of avalanche birth-death events, shown in figure \ref{fig:Autocorrelation_Avalanches_IETs}, but with stronger correlation at the onset of the critical region ($p=p_c=0.29$, bottom middle panel) and, surprisingly, a much lower avalanche event correlation than coincidence event correlation in the super-critical phase, at is can be depicted by comparing bottom right panels of Figures \ref{fig:Autocorrelation_Coincidences_IETs} and \ref{fig:Autocorrelation_Avalanches_IETs}.